notionalmachines/notionalmachines.github.io/_nms/StackAndHeapDiagram-3.md

 <img src="/assets/images/nm/StackAndHeapDiagram-BlueJ-Object.png" class="ui medium image">

-We use this notional machine in instruction as well as assessments (e.g., clicker questions, mastery checks, exams).
-For instruction, the instructor draws the representation.
-For assessment, the student draws the representation.

 <h3 class="ui header">Stack &amp; Heap Diagrams in Informa Clicker</h3>
 The [Informa Clicker](http://sape.inf.usi.ch/informa) tool, a software-based classroom response system, provides a question type with an integrated editor